-Following the completion of this offering, our authorized share capital will consist of an unlimited number of common shares and an unlimited number of preferred shares, issuable in series, all of which preferred shares will be undesignated.
+Our authorized share capital will consist of an unlimited number of common shares and an unlimited number of preferred shares, issuable in series, all of which preferred shares will be undesignated.

-As of June 30, 2021, we had one Class A common share outstanding and held of record by one shareholder, 116,661,363 Class B common shares outstanding and held of record by 246 shareholders, and no preferred shares outstanding.
-Upon the filing of our articles immediately prior to the closing of this offering, our Class A common shares and Class B common shares will be converted into a single class of common shares.
+As of September 30, 2021, we had one Class A common share outstanding and held of record by one shareholder, 6,476,753 Class B common shares outstanding and held of record by 246 shareholders, and no preferred shares outstanding.
+On December 1, 2021 all of our outstanding Class A common shares and Class B common shares converted into a single class of common shares, consisting of an aggregate of 6,476,753 common shares.